A Guide to Spiritual Disciplines to Help You Grow Closer to God

 For many people, the Bible is one of the first ways to acquaint yourself with who God is.
 Through the 66 books in the Old and New Testaments, we can see God at work—bringing mankind and the rest of creation to life, caring for them before and after the fall, and sending His Son, Jesus, to earth to save us.
 In this text, we witness God’s attributes: His love, His power, His justice, His compassion, and so many more.

 If you’re new to reading the Bible, starting small and starting slow is a great way to go.
+Reflecting and meditating on biblical texts is crucial for nurturing your spiritual health and maturity.
 Pick one of the Gospels, like the book of Mark, and go through each chapter little by little, considering what you read—and what you learn about God—as you progress.

 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.
 2 Timothy 3:16-17 ESV